2018 Website Challenge

-Can I start working before True North HackFest Starts?
+Can I start working before the True North Website Challenge starts?

-No, participants are not allowed to work on their apps before the 24-hour period.
-If you want to prepare for the hackfest, focus on gaining experience with and knowledge of the tools you hope to use to build your project.
+No, you will not know the non-profit you are paired with until Friday evening.
+If you want to prepare for the challenge, focus on gaining experience with and knowledge of the tools you hope to use to build your site.

 How does judging work?